odow/SDDP.jl/docs/src/tutorial/01_first_steps.md

 MWh of thermal and 50 MWh of hydro.
 In the third and final stage, use 0 MWh of thermal and 150 MWh of  hydro.

-This concludes our first very simple tutorial for `Kokako.jl`.
+This concludes our first very simple tutorial for `SDDP.jl`.
 In the next tutorial, [Basic II: adding uncertainty](@ref), we will extend this problem by adding uncertainty.